apideck-libraries/postman-to-k6/README.md

 ## Credits

-Special credits to the team from [Grafana/LoadImpact](https://github.com/grafana) for open-sourcing & growing the converter and contributing it to the community.
+Special thanks to the K6 team from [Grafana](https://github.com/grafana) for open-sourcing & growing the converter and contributing it to the community.
 Thanks to [bookmoons](https://github.com/bookmoons) for creating this tool.
 Also, thanks to [borjacampina](https://github.com/borjacampina) for creating the original incarnation of the tool.